District 6460 Club Grants

-- Projects must not directly benefit a Rotarian; an employee or a club, district or other Rotary entity or of Rotary International; or a spouse, lineal descendant, spouse of a lineal descendant, or an ancestor of any living Rotarian or Rotary employee.
+- Projects must not directly benefit a Rotarian; an employee or a club, district or other Rotary entity or of Rotary International; or a spouse, lineal descendent, spouse of a lineal descendent, or an ancestor of any living Rotarian or Rotary employee.

-- Projects must be short-term in nature, and must not fund existing or ongoing projects of a Rotary club, district, or outside organization.
+- Projects must be short-term in nature and must not fund existing or ongoing projects of a Rotary club, district, or outside organization.
 Grants may not fund operating expenses of another organization.
-This does not prevent replication of successful projects that will benefit additional communities.
+This criterion does not prevent replication of successful projects that will benefit additional communities.

 - Projects must be Rotary-sponsored and publicly identified as such.

 - Projects must not involve liability on the part of Rotary International or its Foundation except to provide the amount of the grant.